Galois cohomology of reductive groups over global fields: Connecting homomorphisms

 that is,

 In this diagram, the bottom horizontal arrow is the connecting map coming from the short exact sequence \eqref{e:SG}, and the top horizontal arrow is the connecting map from the exact sequence \eqref{e:LG-Tor}.
-Moreover, for $m\ge 3$ the vertical homomorphisms $\psi''_m$\hs, $\psi'_{m-1}$ coincide with the corresponding homomorphisms $\phi$\/ from Proposition \ref{p:Hinich-iso}, and $\psi'_1$ is the composite map
+Moreover, for $m\ge 1$ the vertical arrows